getodk/docs/src/form-regex.rst

   - ``.`` denotes the input string.
   - ``^`` and ``$`` denote start and end of string respectively.

-- If you want to use a regular expression constraint on a number, first of all, make sure that the type of your question is **text** and appearance is **numbers** and then apply the constraint.
+- If you want to use a regular expression constraint on a number, make sure that the type of your question is **text** and appearance is **numbers** and then apply the constraint.

  The following example will validate a 10-digit North American telephone number.
 Separators are not required, but can include spaces, hyphens, or periods.
 Parentheses around the area code are also optional.